-Brand programmes Brands are taking a stand, such as SkinCeuticals, an expert in skincare brand, which has launched, with the NGO ReSurge International, a programme designed to train the first generation of women in reconstructive surgery in developing countries.
-Alongside NGO Care, Lancôme is taking part in Write her Future , an international programme aimed at fighting illiteracy among girls.
+Brands are taking a stand, such as SkinCeuticals, an expert in skincare brand, which has launched, with the NGO ReSurge International, a programme designed to train the first generation of women in reconstructive surgery in developing countries.
+Brand programmes Alongside NGO Caré, Lancôme is taking part in Write her Future , an international programme aimed at fighting illiteracy among girls.
 Since 2012, in partnership with ELLE Magazine, L'Oréal Paris has organised the ELLE Active forum dedicated to working women and women's empowerment.
 Every year, through its Women of Worth programme in the United States, L'Oréal Paris awards US\$135,000 to 11 exceptional women to support them in their efforts to help their communities.
-Responsible and inclusive purchasing In 2019, with its Solidarity Sourcing Programme, the L'Oréal Group received the GEEIS-SD Prize (Gender Equality European &amp; International Standard, SDG: Sustainable Development Goals), which recognises five initiatives that promote gender equality at a ceremony held under the patronage of France's permanent delegation to the United Nations.
-Two-thirds of the beneficiaries of the Group's Solidarity Sourcing programme (see "Solidarity Sourcing" in Section 4.3.3.4) are women.
+In 2019, with its Solidarity Sourcing Programme, the L'Oréal Group received the GEEIS-SD Prize (Gender Equality European & International Standard, SDG: Sustainable Development Goals), which recognises five initiatives that promote gender equality at a ceremony held under the patronage of France's permanent delegation to the United Nations.
+Responsible and inclusive purchasing Two-thirds of the beneficiaries of the Group's Solidarity Sourcing programme (see "Solidarity Sourcing" in Section 4.3.3.4) are women.
 A total of 47,260 beneficiaries come from 30 projects specifically related to the emancipation of women in 17 countries, with the support of 14 associations and NGO partners.
-These Solidarity Sourcing programs and harvested in accordance with fair trade principles; halling from various vulnerable local communities, or who have assumed positions usually reserved for men; beneficiaries through support for Women-Owned Businesses (female entrepreneurs); single mothers; witcht wives; victims of violence.
+These Solidarity Sourcing projects support the following women: • producers of row materials such as shea and argan grown and harvested in accordance with fair trade principles; • hailing from various vulnerable local communities, or who have assumed positions usually reserved for men; • beneficiaries through support for Women-Owned Businesses (female entrepreneurs); • single mothers; • military wives; • victims of violence.
 Other than agricultural professions, these projects concern a broad range of industrial activities and services: production, assembly, logistics, sales, marketing, or digital business activities.